darthmall/darthmall.net/src/weblog/includes-and-macros.md

 <figcaption>templates/includes/card.njk</figcaption>
 </figure>

-And if I wanted to list my blog posts on my home page, I can do something like
-this:
+This include assumes the presence of `cardUrl`, `cardTitle`, `cardMedia`, `cardMediaAlt`, and `cardBody` in the context when it is included.
+Since I am going to be changing each of these variables for each post in a list of posts, I will need to do something like this:

 <figure>